StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/ALTER_TABLE.md

 DISTRIBUTED BY HASH(order_id);
 ```

-Decouple the sort key from the primary key,and modify the sort key to `dt, revenue, state`.
+Decouple the sort key from the primary key, and modify the sort key to `dt, revenue, state`.

 ```SQL
 ALTER TABLE orders ORDER BY (dt, revenue, state);